-Virality is not just about getting more of users sending an increasing amount of invites to their friends.
+Virality is not just about getting more users by sending an increasing amount of invites to their friends.
 It’s what you do after the referred user accepts the invite, that keeps the loop going.
-You need to ensure that this user experiences exactly what he expects from the recommendation given.
+You need to ensure that this user experiences exactly what they expect from the recommendation.

-A game developer needs to ensure a smooth onboarding process to increase conversions (c).
-The process should not just cover all the important features in the game, but also instill instant gamification between the new player and the one that invited him.
-This will ensure that the new player gets as hooked to the game, immediately.
+An app developer needs to ensure a smooth onboarding process to increase conversions (c).
+The process should not just cover all important features in the app, but also instill instant gamification between the new user and the one that invited him.
+This will ensure that the new player gets hooked to the app immediately.

 For example, FaceUp has a smart referral program in place.
-The user can share a Smart Invite with his friends via any of the social channels or chat apps he uses.
-On receiving the invite, the referred person can simply click on the link.
-The Smart Link used here, passes on custom data to the referred user which enables him to join his friend at the same point in the app.
+The user can share a Smart Invite with their friends via any of the social channels or chat apps that they use.
+On receiving the invite, the referred person can simply click the link.
+The Smart Link passes custom data to the referred user, enabling them to join their friend at the same point in the app.

-You can never perfect an app referral marketing campaign if you don’t test and optimize on an ongoing basis.
-The best way to understand if your referral marketing campaign is going to be a success or not, is to keep a close watch on how your existing, potential and new users are interacting with:
+You can never perfect an app referral marketing campaign if you don’t test and optimize it on an ongoing basis.
+The best way to understand if your referral campaign is going to succeed is to keep a close watch on how your existing, potential, and new users are interacting with:

 – The message